Why do “foreign disciples” regards Wudang as second home

 Foreign Disciples in Wudang

-According to CNS, over 20,000 “foreign disciples” have registered at Wudang.
+According to the Chinese News Service, over 20,000 “foreign disciples” have registered at Wudang.
 The number of short-term foreign students is also increasing.
 Over 7,000 “foreign disciples” are persisting in studying Taoist culture on Wudang all year round.

 Marc Verlant from France, 65-year-old, is one of them.
 He initially started to learn Qigong to treat his body after an accident.
 Later, he began to learn Wudang Tai Chi, and gradually fell in love with Tai Chi and Wudang’s culture.
 Now, he regards Wudang as his second home.
 “Some locals say that I am almost a native of Wudang,” he said.